-According to the same study, the Philippines has 67 million active social media users.
-This figure bears more significance if contextualised – the total population as of 2018 is roughly 104 million.
-About 62 million access social media through their smartphones.
+The report showed that Philippines has 73 million active social media users.
+This figure bears more significance if contextualized – the total population as of 2020 is roughly 109 million.
+An overwhelming 98 percent of these users access social media networks through their smartphones.
 These figures are higher than the numbers in some highly developed countries like Japan and South Korea (House of IT, 2018).

-This systematic campaign to sow disinformation and delegitimize non-state sources of information – "cyber-attack (and) online harassment/trolling" – is perceived by Filipino journalists as the "second worst threat" in the current practice, according to a 2018 survey done by the International Federation of Journalists and Southeast Asia Journalists Unions (International Federation of Journalists, 2019).
+This systematic campaign to sow disinformation and delegitimize non-state sources of information – ‘cyber attack (and) online harassment/trolling’ – is perceived by Filipino journalists as the ‘second worst threat’ in the current practice, according to a 2018 survey done by the International Federation of Journalists and Southeast Asia Journalists Unions (International Federation of Journalists, 2019).

 Critics fear that Facebook and other social media networks can become venues for cyberattacks against perceived enemies of the government.
 For example, in June this year, hundreds of Filipinos reported dummy accounts on Facebook – accounts with their name (sometimes misspelled) but with no profile photo and few or no friends.
 One fake account reportedly sent a message to the real account, calling the person a ‘terrorist’ (Cabato, 2020).
 The hashtag #HandsOffOurStudents went viral as many netizens believe that these fake accounts could be used to implicate people in what could be considered as ‘terrorist’ acts online, especially because the fake accounts emerged at the time of the strong backlash against the then proposed anti-terror law (see CNN Philippines Staff, 2020b; see also Rappler, 2020b).